mahmoud/sedimental/entries/statistics_for_software.md

 For those who really need to move fast and would prefer to reuse or subscribe, there are several promising choices out there, including [New Relic][new_relic] and [Prometheus][prometheus].
-Obviously we don't use them internally, but they do have [percentiles][new_relic_percentiles] and [histograms][prometheus_histograms].
+Obviously we have our own systems, but those offerings do have [percentiles][new_relic_percentiles] and [histograms][prometheus_histograms].